Uaxactun: History of discovery

 For most of the Carnegie team's time at Uaxactun, communication with the outside world was via a four-day mule convoy to El Cayo, British Honduras.
 Towards the end of the time an airstrip was opened.
 Flights to Uaxactun continued and a small village grew there, as it became a center for gathering of chicle sap from the Petén jungle.
 In 1940 A. L. Smith and Ed Shook of the Carnegie project returned to make some additional excavations.
 In the late 1970s a rough road was opened, connecting Uaxactun to Tikal and thence to Flores, Guatemala.
 Air flights were discontinued.
 In 1984 the road was much improved.
 Shook returned again in 1974 to oversee consolidation and restoration of some architecture excavated earlier.
 In 1982 Guatemala's Tikal National Park was expanded to include the ruins of Uaxactun within its protected area.
 In 1990 the Maya Biosphere Reserve (MBR) was created, including Uaxactun as a part of the reserve's Multiple Use Zone.

 In 2009 an excavation project of Slovak Archaeological and Historical Institute (SAHI) was started by professor Milan Kováč.

+Geoarchaeology and Karst Hydrogeology

+The spatial organization of Uaxactun was dictated by the structural geology of the central Petén Basin, where Cretaceous limestone uplands are intersected by expansive bajo depression systems.
+Because the site lacks perennial rivers, ancient urban sustainment depended on artificial aguada reservoirs and localized micro-catchments designed to capture intense monsoon runoff.